nicholashibberd/bouncing-vim/README.md

 ### View options

 * Disable all bells.

 * Use UTF-8 encoding.

 * Display line numbers.

 * Toggle line numbers with `CTRL-n`.

 * Leave 3 visible lines and columns when scrolling.

 * Create new splits bottom and right.

 * Disable wrapping text.

 * Autoindent.

 * Highlight currently edited line.

 * Allow backspace on everything.

 * Disable welcome screen.

 * Allow placing the cursor after the last character in block-visual mode.

 * Display vertical rulers at column 81 and 101 as a reference for keeping lines of code at an acceptable length.

 ### Statusbar

 * Show the commands that are being executed.

 * Show the current status (normal, visual...).

 * Show cursor position in lower right.

 * Turn statusbar green when in insert mode.

+### Whitespace

+* Toggle trailing whitespace highlighting with `<leader>w` (off by default).

+* Remove trailing whitespace on save, to avoid false conflicts in version control:
+  - only for specified filtetypes (see `./plugin/whitespace.vim`)
+  - ensure no whitespace at the end of lines
+  - ensure exactly one newline character at the end of file